 Dogs thrive on consistency.
 Whenever possible, leave and return home, feed, walk, and play with your puppy at approximately the same time each day.
 Establishing a routine, from the beginning, will help your puppy feel safe and secure, reducing the chances of developing anxiety.

 When you pick up your microchipped puppy, you will get a 2-year health warranty, pedigree of your dog's ancestors and proof of testing on both parents.
-You will also receive a collar and leash and a quart bag of PawTree food.
-Click on https://pawtree.com/RRD to place an order BEFORE picking up your puppy.
+Click on https://pawtree.com/RRD to place an order for their food BEFORE picking up your puppy.
 I will also give you a couple of PawPairings seasoning sample packets (just sprinkle a very little – not the whole packet on their kibble), a blanket with “family” scent, up-to-date shots, and a folder with all vet paperwork.

 If you change their food, it will probably upset their system, possibly causing diarrhea.
 It is very hard to potty train a puppy who is experiencing bowel problems.
 Feeding begins with 3 times a day, but by 6 months, diminishes to twice a day.
 Start with 1 cup of kibble per day, divided by number of meals.
 I open a capsule of PawTree Gastro Pro Plus and sprinkle this for “gut” health and a very little PawTree PawPairings Superfood Seasonings over kibble for healthful advantage and to create variety.

 Some other healthful suggestions from PawTree: Salmon Oil - for brain, skin, and coat health

 Gastro Pro Plus - pre and probiotics and digestive enzymes for immune health